eda-ricercatore/gulyas-scripts/notes/python.md

 + The function **connect()** allows the *Python* software to connect to the database system \cite[Chapter 13, pp. 287-288]{Hetland2005}.
-	- **Beware of using this function with the parameters user name and password, since I could end up divulging secrets of my company, group,
+	- **Beware of using this function with the parameters user name and password, since I could end up divulging secrets of my company, research group, or personal liofe.**
-	- Other functions to help *Python* software manipulate objects in the database systems:
+	- Other functions to help *Python* software manipulate objects in the database systems \cite[Chapter 13, pp. 288]{Hetland2005}:
 		* close()
 		* commit(), allows open connections to be closed automatically during garbage collection \cite[Chapter 13, pp. 288]{Hetland2005}.
 		* rollback()
 		* cursor()
-	- There exists *cursor object methods* that allow users/developers to execute SQL operations on, and fetch data from, the *SQL* database, traverse/enumerate the elements in the *SQL*  database.
+	- There exists *cursor object methods* that allow users/developers to: execute SQL operations on, and fetch data from, the *SQL* database;
+		traverse/enumerate the elements in the *SQL*  database; and perform procedures on the *SQL* database \cite[Chapter 13, pp. 289]{Hetland2005}.
+	The *Python* Database API has "constructors and constants/singletons" for various types and values \cite[Chapter 13, pp. 289]{Hetland2005}.